moaatt2/resume_generator/README.md

         - data: # The technical tool you are familiar with
           versions: # A list of the versions this tool should be included in -
-    software_tools: # A list of software/tools like the one below you are familar with
+    software_tools: # A list of software/tools like the one below you are familiar with
-        - data: # The software/tool you are familar with
+        - data: # The software/tool you are familiar with
           versions: # A list of the versions this software/tool should be included in -
 education: # A list of education items like the one below